mighty-gerbils/gerbil/doc/tutorial/proxy.md

 ### Connection proxying

-The funciton `proxy` takes a client socket and proxies it to the remote address.
+The procedure `proxy` takes a client socket and proxies it to the remote address.
 First it opens and connects a socket to the remote server, and then spanws two threads piping data between the two ends.
 The programming should look familiar to anyone with experience with network programming with the socket API in nonblocking